In this policy ‘Whistleblowing’ means the reporting by employees of suspected misconduct, illegal acts or failure to act within the Company.

 The Compliance Officer will maintain a corporate register containing all concerns that are brought to her attention.
 All officers allocated to look into a concern must ensure the Compliance Officer is provided with sufficient details for the corporate register.

-The Compliance Officer will review the corporate register and produce an annual report for Policy Committee.
+The Compliance Officer will review the corporate register and produce an annual report for the Board of Directors, if necessary and if the Compliance Officer deems such action will not be considered as tipping off.
 The report will include a summary of the concerns raised, to which department they related, the post to which the concerns related (if not confidential) and any lessons learned.
 The report will not include any employee names.
 The aim of this is to ensure that:

 The corporate register together with the annual reports will be available for inspection by internal and external audit, after removing any confidential details.